ksushrut/ANLPProject-Medical-Assistant/README.md

   <li>Sushrut Kuchik <a href="https://github.com/ksushrut">Github Profile</a></li>
 </ul>
 <br>
-<p>The repository has two notebook files: llm roberta and llm bert having the respective model fine tuned.<br>
+<p>The repository has two notebook files: llmroberta.ipynb and llmbert.ipynb having the respective model fine tuned.<br>
 Python Packages used and their versions:
 <ol>
   <li>transformers: 4.39.3</li>